cyberbotics/webots/docs/automobile/driver-library.md

 *Set and get the steering angle*

 The `wbu_driver_set_steering_angle` function is used to steer the car, it steers the front wheels according to the Ackermann geometry (left and right wheels are not steered with the exact same angle).
-The angles are set in radians, a positive angle steers right and a negative angle steers left.
+The angle is set in radians, a positive angle steers right and a negative angle steers left.
 The formulas used in order to compute the right and left angles are the following (`trackFront` and `wheelbase` are the parameters of the [Car](car.md) PROTO):